OpenNebula/website/content/product/cloud_clusters_infrastructure_configuration/hosts_and_clusters_configuration/pci_passthrough.md

 ### CLI

-When a `PCI` in a template contains the attribute `TYPE="NIC"`, it will be treated as a `NIC` and OpenNebula will assign a MAC address, a VLAN_ID, an IP, etc, to the PCI device.
+When a `PCI` in a template contains the attribute `TYPE="NIC"`, it will be treated as a `NIC` and OpenNebula will assign a MAC address, a VLAN_ID, an IP, etc., to the PCI device.

-This is an example of the PCI section of an interface that will be treated as a NIC:
+This is an example of the PCI section of an interface that will be treated as an NIC:

 ```default
 PCI = [